fredmkatz/Literate/ldm/Literate_results/Literate.rendered.md

     - mdTopLine (*[String](#string)

 _ AnnotationType - a kind of note, or aside, used to call attention to
-            additional information about some Component.And it can be continued on fresh lines.  - However many you want.  - But only up to a blank line or other clause
+            additional information about some Component.

-{'_type': 'Annotation', 'content': None}         Note: Each LDM declares a set of Annotation Types, with defined labels,
-            emojis, and clearly documented purposes.
+         Note: Each LDM declares a set of Annotation Types, with defined labels, emojis, and clearly documented purposes.
 These are *recognized* or *registered* Annotation Types.But, if none of these fit, you can introduce an Annotation with any label.
 It would have an *ad hoc* Annotation Type.
+            basedOn: Literate Data Model
             isValueType: False
     - emoji - an emoji (Emoji)